Tallinn in 1 Day

 Alexander Nevsky Orthodox Cathedral

-The country’s parliament is in a formidable pink palace once belonging to Catherine the Great.
+The Parliament of Estonia is housed in a formidable pink palace once belonging to Catherine the Great, known as Toompea Castle.
+While entry to the castle is restricted, visitors can admire its exterior.

 St Mary’s Lutheran Cathedral

 Our exploration of Tallinn continues with a visit to St Mary’s Lutheran Cathedral.
-This beautiful church, dating back to the 13th century, is the oldest church in Tallinn and features a distinctive Baroque spire and stunning interior.
-Step inside to admire the elaborate interior and experience a sense of tranquillity.
+This beautiful church, dating back to the 13th century, is the oldest church in Tallinn and features a distinctive Baroque spire.
+Inside, the cathedral has numerous tombs and coats of arms.

 St Mary's Lutheran Cathedral